-Please remember to send a copy of your certificate(s) to Aslihan Yener in R&D to ensure your training records are kept up to date.
+Please remember to send a copy of your certificate(s) to Lauren Basham in R&D to ensure your training records are kept up to date.

-R&D also offers a series of live webinar sessions for GCP Refresher and GCP Lab courses, led by our trainer Shirley Hallam.
+R&D offers a series of in-person and online GCP Full Course, Refresher and Lab sessions, led by our trainer Shirley Hallam MRQA.

 The GCP Refresher course is aimed at those who have undertaken the full GCP course within the last two years or have renewed their training within the last two years.
 Remember to attach a copy of your recent certificate with your registration form.
-Each session will run for 2 hours from 09.00 to 11.00.
-The course fee is £30 and the Introduction to GCP (Full) course is £60.00.
+The Refresher course fee is £30 and the Introduction to GCP (Full) course is £60.00.
 Upcoming dates are as follows:

-The Transfer of Expenditure form allows direct transfer of funds between Trust departments for employees of Cambridge University Hospitals.
-If this does not apply to you and you would like us to raise an invoice to your department, then please mark your registration form accordingly (i.e. non-CUHNHSFT) and provide us with your departmental budget holder name, email address, telephone number and postal address.
+The Transfer of Expenditure form allows direct transfer of funds between Trust departments for employees of Cambridge University Hospitals NHSFT.
+If this does not apply to you and you would like us to raise an invoice to your department, then please mark your registration form accordingly (i.e. non-CUHNHSFT) and provide us with your departmental budget holder name, email address, telephone no and postal address.

 If you can provide us with a Purchasing Order please do; it is however not compulsory unless your department requires it.